Llandysul: Economy

 There is little industry in Llandysul today.
-The woollen mills are closed and used for other purposes; one houses a confectionery distribution business.
+The woollen mills are closed and used for other purposes; one housed a confectionery distribution business which is now defunct, and the building currently lies empty.
 There was a fortnightly livestock market until 2008 when the site became part of the new Llandysul bypass.
 Tourism draws people into West Wales but Llandysul largely misses out from this source of income as it has no specific tourist attractions.

-Llandyssul was a railway station on the Newcastle Emlyn branch, opened in 1864 and closed to passengers in 1952.
+Llandysul was a railway station on the Newcastle Emlyn branch, opened in 1864 and closed to passengers in 1952.

-Telynau Teifi Harps is a community business set up with help from Ceredigion County Council and the European Union in 2004 by harp-maker Allan Shiers.
-It is the only harp-making business in Wales, a country with a traditional association with the instrument.
-Celtic and folk harps are made here and the entire manufacturing process takes place on the site.
+Telynau Teifi Harps was a community business set up with help from Ceredigion County Council and the European Union in 2004 by harp-maker Allan Shiers.
+It was the only harp-making business in Wales, a country with a traditional association with the instrument.
+Celtic and folk harps were made here and the entire manufacturing process took place on the site.
+The business closed in 2022, with its empty building making national news in 2024 as the unexpected base of an illegal cannabis farm containing plants worth a reported £2 million.
+Shortly after the operation was shut down by the police, the building caught fire twice, causing major damage to the former primary school.

 Llandysul Paddlers Canoe Centre was opened in October 1998.
 It holds courses and provides accommodation for up to 35 visitors.
 Canoeing brings in visitors who contribute to the local economy.